saurabhcse15/SPOJ/README.md

 # SPOJ
-This repos contains some spoj questions solutions.
+This repo contains some spoj questions' solution.